Multimodal learning with graphs: Outlook

-\xhdr{Groundbreaking applications in natural sciences and medicine}
+Existing methods are limited in areas without prior knowledge or relational structure.
+For example, in tasks such as chemical reaction prediction \cite{guan2021selectivity}, progenitor particle classification \cite{shlomi2021particle}, physical interaction simulation \cite{sanchezgonzalez2020learning}, and protein-ligand modeling \cite{gainza2020}, interactions relevant for the task are not a priori given, meaning that the methods must automatically capture novel, unspecified, and relevant interactions.
+Some applications use node feature similarity to dynamically construct local adjacencies after each layer to discover new interactions \cite{shlomi2021particle}.
+However, this cannot capture novel interactions among distant nodes since information is only passed among closely connected nodes in message passing.
+Methods address this limitation by incorporating attention layers with induced sparsity to discover these interactions \cite{guan2021selectivity}.
+In applications without strong relational structure, such as molecular property prediction \cite{klicpera2021directional,liu2021fast, john2020orgo}, particle classification~\cite{shlomi2021particle}, and text classification~\cite{li_heterogeneous_2021}, node features often have more predictive value than any encoded structure.
+As a result, other methods have been shown to lead to better performance than graph-based methods \cite{Borisov2021Tabular, Jiang2021chemistry}.

+\xhdrd{Groundbreaking Applications in Natural Sciences and Medicine}

-Broader use of deep learning in natural science revealed the power of graph representations for modeling small and large molecular structures.
-Enabling the combination of different types of data can create bridges between the molecular and organism levels for modeling physical, chemical, or biological phenomena on a large scale.
-Recent knowledge graph applications have been introduced to enable precision medicine and make predictions across genomic, pharmaceutical, and clinical areas~\cite{Chandak2022.05.01.489928, NICHOLSON20201414}.
-MGL can motivate the design of models that can make inferences on such knowledge graphs pushing forward the frontiers of life sciences.
+Using deep learning in natural sciences revealed the power of graph representations for modeling small and large molecular structures.
+Combining different types of data can create bridges between the molecular and organism levels for modeling physical, chemical, or biological phenomena on a large scale.
+Recent knowledge graph applications have been introduced to enable precision medicine and make predictions across genomic, pharmaceutical, and clinical applications~\cite{Chandak2022.05.01.489928, NICHOLSON20201414}.
+Multi-scale learning systems are becoming valuable tools for protein structure prediction~\cite{jumper2021alphafold}, protein property prediction~\cite{somnath2021multiscale}, and biomolecular interaction modeling~\cite{pan2021mentioncentered}.
+These methods can incorporate mathematical statements of physical relationships, knowledge graphs, prior distributions, and constraints by modeling predefined graph structures or modifying message-passing algorithms.
+When such information exists, multimodal learning can enhance image denoising~\cite{kim2016deeplyrecursive}, image restoration~\cite{kim2016deeplyrecursive}, and human-object interaction~\cite{qi2018learning} in vision systems.